Nonlocal Conformal Field Theory: Locality

 \section{Locality}

-While the fractional Virasoro algebra can be thought of as a purely abstract generalization, it was concieved in order to make sense of nonlocal currents.
+While the fractional Virasoro algebra can be thought of as a purely abstract generalization, it was conceived in order to make sense of nonlocal currents.
 Since the algebra and the fractional CFTs that realize it are built around a classically nonlocal pseudo-differential operator\begin{footnote}{We will say an operator is (clasically) nonlocal if $\supp D\phi $ is larger than $\supp \phi$}\end{footnote}, the theory is tightly intertwined with the quantum mechanical notion of locality.

 A diagnostic of the locality of a CFT is the commutation rule of its operator algebra.
-We say that two operators, $A$ and $B$ are \emph{local with respect to one another} if it can be established that their commutator, as a formal power series is such that
+For the present context, we say that two operators, $A$ and $B$ are \emph{local with respect to one another} if it can be established that their commutator, as a formal power series is such that

 for some positive integer $n$.
 The CFT is local if such a relationship holds for all operator pairs.
 This is the usual notion of locality of 2D CFTs~\cite{frenkel} extended up to coverings of Riemann surfaces for compatibility with an algebra built on $\mathbb C[[z^{\pm\gamma}]]$.
-However, notice that in choosing this definition, we relegate any mutual nonlocality to $A$ and $B$ being related by an $\mathcal H$-function.
+Notice that in choosing this definition, we relegate any mutual nonlocality to $A$ and $B$ being related by an $\mathcal H$-function.
 In general, for non-trivial (non-constant) $\mathcal H$-valued fusion numbers, the locality criterion fails for any two primaries $A$ and $B$ (descendants are mutually nonlocal by construction).